 DOD is pursuing the Evolved Expendable Launch Vehicle (EELV) program to upgrade U.S. expendable launch vehicles to reduce launch costs by at least 25%.
 Although DOD originally planned to choose one EELV design, it later decided to fund development of two based on changing market forecasts in the late 1990s showing increased demand for launch vehicle services.
 Lockheed Martin and Boeing were selected to build the two EELVs (Atlas 5 and Delta 4, respectively).
 They and DOD are sharing the development costs.
 A downturn in the market forecast has caused DOD to reassess its EELV procurement strategy, however.

-Several private companies also are developing their own launch vehicles (see CRS Report 98-658).
-Senator Breaux has introduced S. 469 to provide loan guarantees to companies attempting to develop low cost space transportation systems.
+Several private companies also are developing their own launch vehicles.
+Legislation has been introduced to provide loan guarantees or tax incentives to companies attempting to develop low cost space transportation systems (see CRS Issue Brief IB93062).